We don’t know about you, but we feel like life in general nowadays can be summed up in one word – fast.

-Trying to describe the difference time can make for the creation of an animation is tricky using just words, so here’s a GIF lovingly created by our chief animator Jamie to help us out:
+Trying to describe the difference time can make for the creation of an animation is tricky using just words, so here are a selection of comparison videos made chief animator Jamie to help us out:

-Hopefully our GIF tells you all you need to know, and you can spot the differences between the three efforts – both in terms of the text and Sarah with her camera!
+Hopefully our videos you all you need to know, and you can spot the differences between the three levels and all three styles.